-The Bosphorus Express is the daily train that connects Bucharest to Istanbul, obviously going through Bulgaria in between.
+The Bosphorus Express is the daily train connecting Bucharest, Romania, to Istanbul, Turkey going through Bulgaria in between.
 This train partially revives the famous Orient Express and connects Istanbul to Europe (the rest of Europe).

-When buying tickets double check if you are given the right tickets and when you are traveling with other people check if you are all together.
+When buying tickets, double-check if you are given the right tickets, and when traveling with other people, check if you are all together.
 They mess up the tickets quite a lot!
-I have seen tickets to seats that don’t even exist… and no one seemed too bothered…
+I have seen tickets to seats that don’t exist, and no one seemed too bothered…

 This is a night train and a quite long one!
-It has to go through 4 border crossings and changes locomotive a few times also.
+It also has to go through 2 border crossings and change locomotive a few times.
 All in all, it takes about 20 hours to do roughly 830 km.
 You may want to consider having a side trip through Bulgaria.

-The Bucharest-Istanbul train leaves Bucharest at 12:45 and arrives at Halkali at 7:50.
-Then it should take you about an hour to get to the central station on the free shuttle.
-If you are doing this from Istanbul to Bucharest, the train leaves Halkali at 22:40 and arrives Bucharest at 19:00!
+Then, it should take you about an hour to get to the central station on the free shuttle.
+If you are doing this from Istanbul to Bucharest, the train leaves Halkali at 20:00 and arrives in Bucharest at 17:10!

 How is the Bosphorus E

-Overall, the train is a bit dated but still fairly comfortable.
-Compared to the Ister, for example, it felt older and the beds less comfortable.
+Overall, the train is a bit dated but still reasonably comfortable.
+Compared to the Ister train, for example, it felt older, and the beds were less comfortable.

 Which type of seat should I choose?

 You should note that the couchettes have electric plugs, which is great, but you may consider bringing a triple outlet.
-Furthermore, the couchettes have an automatic air conditioner which makes it even better.
+Furthermore, the couchettes have an automatic air conditioner, making it even better.
 On the downside, it doesn’t have Wifi!

 How is the Bucharest-Istanbul train experience?

-Compared to the Ister, we believe that the Bosphorus Express is slightly less comfortable and the border crossing is longer and at a much worse time.
+Compared to the Ister, the Bosphorus Express is slightly less comfortable, and the border crossing is longer and at a much worse time.

-Yet, we really enjoyed this experience, but you should note that we really like traveling by train.
-After all, it’s the civilized way to travel, isn’t it?
+Yet, we enjoyed this experience, but you should note that we like traveling by train.
+After all, it’s the civilized way to travel, right?